Webinar I Why are financial institutions focusing on the alignment of counterparties?

 The FI Group aims to share knowledge, experience and best practices, discuss emerging trends and develop possible guidance on how to advance the alignment of financial chains, from capital markets, corporate banking and institutional investors to development banks, commercial bank intermediaries and to the project/corporate level.

-The FI Group will bring together on a voluntary and open basis interested financial institutions via a series of webinars for group exchange, peer learning and joint problem solving around three questions:
+The FI Group brought together on a voluntary and open basis interested financial institutions via a series of webinars for group exchange, peer learning and joint problem solving around three questions:

 • WHY financial institutions who committed to be “Paris aligned” have identified a need to focus on counterparties?